nasa/cumulus/docs/additional-deployment-options/enable_gateway_logging_permissions.md

 # Configure Permissions for API Gateway Logging to CloudWatch

 ## Instructions for enabling account level logging from API Gateway to CloudWatch.

+This is a one time operation that must be performed on each AWS account to allow API Gateway to push logs to CloudWatch.

 ### Create a policy document